WebCuratorTool/webcurator-v2-legacy/docs/guides/upgrade-guide.rst

 Shut Down the WCT
 =================

-There are three major components to the deployment of the Web Curator Tool:
+The major components to the deployment of the Web Curator Tool are:

 -   The web curator core (`wct.war`).